Skip to main content

 }

-• Position and size of diagram shapes, styles such as background colors and fonts are merged with priority given to the current branch (own).
+• The position and size of diagram shapes, as well as styles such as background color and font, will be merged prioritizing the current branch (own).

-• Even if there is a change in display information between the current branch (own) and the specified other branch (other), it will not be displayed as a conflict and will adopt the current branch (own) changes.
+• Even if there are changes to the display information between the current branch (own) and the specified other branch (other), it will not be displayed as a conflict, and the changes in the current branch (own) will be adopted.

-• Note that if you have specified a merge-preferred branch as an option, that branch's value will be used.
+• If you have specified a branch to prioritize merging as an option, the values of that branch will be adopted.

-• If there are profile changes in the current branch (own) and the specified other branch (other), they cannot be merged and will be detected as a conflict.
+• If there are no profile conflicts between the current branch (own) and the specified other branch (other), you can merge additions and deletions of classes and view definitions.

-• If there are no project information conflicts between the current branch (own) and the specified other branch (other), they can be merged.
+• If there are no conflicts in project information between the current branch (own) and the specified other branch (other), you can merge them.